BacemDataScience/pancreatic_cancer_ml_pipeline/README.md

 # pancreatic_cancer_ml_pipeline

+- This project was lead by Ryan Urbanowicz and Shannon Lynch of the University of Pennsylvania and the Fox Chase Cancer Center, respectively.

 This repository contains the Jupyter notebooks, and supplemental materials for our research paper on assessing machine learning bias in cohort population studies.

 Included are the following: